Frequently Asked Questions

 What else should I bring?

--It’s pretty dark out here once it gets dark, and we’ll be dabbling in the woods, so bring some lights!
-The brighter they are the happier you’ll be (unless you like wrapping yerself around a tree), but don’t let that stop you from attending.
-Our buds Outbound Lighting will be around to help get you set up if you don’t have lights, or happen to be blackout drunk while doing your packing (again) and forget them.
+-It gets pretty dark out here, and we'll be dabbling in the woods, so bring some lights!
+The brighter they are the happier you'll be (unless you like speed hugging a tree), but don't let that stop you from attending.
+Our buds Outbound Lighting will be around to help get you set up if you don't have lights, or happen to be blackout drunk while doing your packing (again) and forget them.

 How do I get to Bellingham?

-• 1) Bham has its own little airport!
+- Bham has its own little airport!
 BLI.
-It’s super cute.
-There aren’t a ton of flights in and out (Gate A sees a lot of use but B, C, and D are just rumored to exist), but it does happen a few times a day.
-That’s going to be your most direct option.
-Bus/Uber/ride yer damn bike from the airport to wherever you need to get, it’s not far.
+It's super cute.
+There aren't a ton of flights in and out (Gate A sees some use but B, C, and D are just rumored to exist), but it does happen throughout the day.
+That's going to be your most direct option.
+Bus/Lyft/ride yer damn bike from the airport to wherever you need to get, it's not far.
+(Uber isn't allowed to make pickups on airport ground, lol.
+Ancient curse.)

-• 4) The ACTUAL nearest major airport is Vancouver BC, YVR, about 40 minutes drive away.
-For those of you who were blessed with the US education system, that’s in Canada, which is another country.
+- The ACTUAL nearest major airport is Vancouver BC, YVR, about 40 minutes drive away.
+For those of you who were blessed with the US education system, I need to tell you that that's in Canada, which is Another Country.
 That means crossing a real live national border to get to Bellingham.
-For some of you that’s easy peasy lemon squeezy, for some of you it might be difficult difficult lemon difficult.
+For some of you that's easy peasy lemon squeezy, for some of you it might be difficult difficult lemon difficult.
 Documentation beyond your forklift license is required.
-Choose your path accordingly.
+We make no promises.
+Choose your adventure accordingly.

-• 5) You’re on a boat!
-Bellingham is a happenin’ port city on the Puget Sound, a big saltwater inlet that connects directly to the Mighty Pacific Ocean.
-Borrow your friend’s schooner and sail on up from California.
-There are also ferries that run to Bellingham from a couple of places, mainly Alaska and Victoria BC.
+- You're on a boat!
+Bellingham is a happenin' port city on the Puget Sound, a big saltwater inlet that connects directly to the Mighty Pacific Ocean.
+Borrow your friend's schooner and sail on up from California.
+There is also a ferry that runs to Bellingham from a couple of places, mainly Alaska.
+Actually, only Alaska.
 If that helps you.

-• 6) The one exception to the car-free request is if you carpool.
-The more of you who want to freaky carpool road-trip here, the better!
-Make connections on the Dischord channel here to gather some friends and put butts in seats!
+- The one exception to the car-free request up above is if you carpool.
+The more of you who want to freaky-deaky carpool road-trip here, the better!
+Make connections on the Dischord channel to gather new friends and put butts in seats.

 This is my first time to SSCXWC, what should I expect?